 Sort through the strained solids and remove the meat (three to four cups.)
 Divide meat into three freezer safe containers and refrigerate.
 The next day, after removing the fat from the broth, measure into each of the three containers.
 Label each with the amount of broth and the date, and freeze.
 This broth is rich enough to be cut with a bit of water, but you will need to know how much broth is in the container in order to make certain you know how much water to add to make a recipe.

-Ham Hock: If you don’t have a ham bone or broth in your freezer, simply use two ham hocks and make a smaller amount using the same method, above.
+Ham Hock: If you don’t have a ham bone or broth in your freezer, simply use several ham hocks and make a smaller amount using the same method, above.

 Let’s talk about how to save money/time on this recipe: